Educatius Group’s USA F-1 Inbound High School Program Listed by CSIET for 5th year in a Row

 The Phelps School

-SCHOOL PROFILE Located less than an hour from historic Philadelphia, The Phelps School’s small student body ensures intimate class sizes and a low teacher to student ratio of only 1:4.
-The school places an emphasis on physical activity, offering courses such as fitness/weight training and health and physical education, and every student completes two health and/or fitness classes.
+Located less than an hour from historic Philadelphia, The Phelps School’s small student body ensures intimate class sizes and a low teacher to student ratio of only 1:4.
+Phelps offers a variety of learning opportunities including health/fitness classes, earth/space sciences and a new exciting class in Python programming!
 FACILITIES The campus’ academic and administrative buildings are located a short walk from the dormitories, while athletes have access to facilities such as a new athletic center, soccer and lacrosse fields, all-weather tennis courts, a running track, a basketball court, a fitness room, a wrestling ring, a weight room, volleyball courts, and a roller hockey rink.
 SPORTS AND ARTS The 2015 Phelps School basketball team won the PAISSA state championship.
 The school’s new athletic center features a 500-seat competition gymnasium.
 Students interested in the arts can take courses such as ceramics and studio art.
+DORMITORIES AND STUDENT LIFE Boarding students at Phelps sta